 A debt agreement is just one formal option available under the Bankruptcy Act[?] to manage your debt.
 Other formal options include 21 day relief, personal insolvency agreements and bankruptcy.
 There are also other options available (such as coming to an agreement with your creditors).

-For more information see: What are my options for dealing with unmanageable debt?
+For more information see: What are the options?

 Understand the consequences